Likhâ

 (v): to create, inspire, and bring into existence

 Elaine Elizabeth Sta-Iglesia is a Doctor of Acupuncture and Chinese Medicine and a California board-certified license acupuncturist and herbalist.
 She earned both her Master's and Doctorate degrees from the American College of Traditional Chinese Medicine in San Francisco.
-Before studying TCM, Elaine received a Bachelor's degree in Animal Science/Pre-Veterinary Medicine and spend ten years working with domestic and companion animals.
+Before focusing on human health, Elaine received a Bachelor's degree in Animal Science from UC Davis and spent over a decade working with domestic and companion animals as a pre-veterinary medicine student, an experience that deepened her respect for the body's innate ability to heal.

 "The healer you have been looking for is your own courage to know and love yourself completely"